Skip to main content

 Everything in Free, plus:

-• AI-powered legal analysis
+• AI-powered documentation support

 • Evidence strength grading (A–F)